Here we go with another knowledge post. This time: Transmission.

 3. Optional transmissions and Gearing

-In USA however it was a bit different since they never got the 5-speed Manual Box:
+In USA it was a different story, since they never got the 5-speed Manual Box:

-– From 1977-1983 the 280Z FS5C71B Gearbox got available with optional competition Gearsets (and probably as a complete gearbox) which was also used as competition or racing part in the 240Z’s (with optional shifter-kit if used in an 1970-1971 car!)
+– From 1977-1983 the 280Z FS5C71B Gearbox got available with optional competition Gearsets (and as a complete gearbox assembly), which was also used as competition or racing part in the 240Z’s (with optional shifter-kit if used in an 1970-1971 car!)

 Here’s a Pic of the 1978 USA Datsun 240Z Sports Option catalogue for example:

-See complete list of Factory and optional transmissions / gearsets below.
+See complete list of Factory and optional transmissions / gearsets a bit further down and also next chapter for racing gears.

 First a bit of history.
 The early 5-Speed “A-Type” Transmission was not developed for the 240Z, but carried over from the Datsun roadster 2000 (SLR311) and probably also used in other older Datsun models.